NASA-AMMOS/aerie/docs/source/user-guide/ui-api-guide/plan-collaboration/merge-request.rst

 Begin a Merge
 -------------

+You can begin a merge from a pending merge request so long as the plan is not currently locked.

 .. note::

   Beginning a merge locks the target plan until the merge is either cancelled, denied, or committed.